alessiodl/ol-starter/README.md

 # ol-starter
-OpenLayers starter application with ReactJS
+An experimental web GIS starter application template based on OpenLayers and ReactJS.

 ## How to use